dfinity/interface-spec/spec/index.md

 This method takes a snapshot of the canister.
 Subsequent `take_snapshot` calls will replace the existing snapshot with a new one.

-The optional `duration` parameter can be used to limit the storage duration of a snapshot.
-When provided, the snapshot will be stored for the specified duration (in seconds) and will be deleted automatically at the end of this duration.
-In this case, subsequent calls to `load_snapshot` or `delete_snapshot` will fail.

 It's important to note that a snapshot will increase the memory footprint of the canister.
 Thus, the balance must have the right amount of cycles to support the new freezing threshold.

 Only controllers can take a snapshot of a canister and restore it.

 ### IC method `load_snapshot` {#ic-take_snapshot}

 This method loads a snapshot identified by `snapshot_id` onto the canister.
+This method fails if the snapshot was previously deleted.

 Only controllers can take a snapshot of a canister and restore it.